roadiz/roadiz/README.md

 Once you’ve installed *Roadiz*, just type `/rz-admin` after your server domain name, without *install.php*, to reach backoffice interface.

+### Use our custom Vagrant box for development

+Roadiz comes with a dedicated `Vagrantfile` which is configured to run a *LEMP* stack (nginx + PHP-FPM + MariaDB) and an *Apache Solr server*.
+This will be useful to develop your website on your local computer.
+Once you’ve cloned Roadiz’ sources just do a `vagrant up` in Roadiz’ folder.
+Then Vagrant will run your code in `/var/www` and you will be able to completely use `bin/roadiz` commands without bloating your computer with lots of binaries.

+Once vagrant box has provisioned you will be able to use:

+* `http://localhost:8080/install.php` to proceed to install.
+* `http://localhost:8983/solr` to use Apache Solr admin.
+* `http://localhost:8080/phpmyadmin` for your MySQL db admin.

+Be careful, **Windows users**, this `Vagrantfile` is configured to use a *NFS* fileshare.
+Do not hesitate to disable it if you did not setup a NFS emulator.
+For OS X and Linux user this is built-in your system, so have fun!

 ### Database connexion

 To connect manually to your database, you can add this to your `config.yml`: